Re-signing

 iOS Re-sign Process

-You can either select the files from the list or upload IPA, xcarchive files by clicking the Upload New Version button at the bottom.
+You can either select the files from the list or upload IPA, xcarchive files by clicking the Upload button at the top of the list.

 This form will show the following details of the original binary.